hack4impact-calpoly/ecologistics-web-scraper/docs/contributing.md

 ## Making Changes

 1. Before you start making changes, always make sure you're on the `develop` branch, then `git fetch` to retrieve all new remote branches, and finally `git pull`.
 If you have local uncommitted changes, `git stash`, then `git pull --rebase` to get latest from origin, then `git stash pop` to apply the stashed changes to new base.
-2. Don't forget to `npm i` in the frontend and `pip3 install -r requirements.txt` in the backend to make sure your dependencies are up to date.
+2. Don't forget to `npm i` in the `/frontend`.
+In the `/backend`, for each new terminal session, you'll also have to run `source env/bin/activate` to reactive your virtual environment.
+Then, run `pip3 install -r requirements.txt` in the backend to make sure your dependencies are up to date.
 3. Create a new branch by first checking out develop with `git checkout develop` or `git switch develop`.
 Then, run `git checkout -b <name-of-branch>`.
 4. Make changes to the code.
 If it's been a while since you've made changes, repeat Steps 1 and 2.
 5. If you added dependencies in the backend, run `pip3 install -r requirements.txt` to update the requirements.txt.